-In the U.S. the federal, state and local governments all make laws and budgets.
-Each system and agency has different responsibilities and they all exist and function simultaneously.
+In the United States, the government isn’t just one, all-encompassing entity.
+Federal, state and local governments make laws and budgets— completely independently—and fulfill completely different responsibilities.
+Yet, they all exist and function simultaneously under federal law.

 The federal government encompasses the country as a whole.
-The federal government gets the money it spends, mainly through taxation.
-Roughly 80% of revenue comes from the individual income tax and the payroll taxes that fund social insurance programs.
-Another 9% comes from the corporate income tax, and the rest is from a mix of sources.
+As such, it gets the money it spends almost entirely through taxation.
+Roughly 80 percent of revenue comes from the individual income tax and the payroll taxes that fund social insurance programs.
+Another 9 percent comes from the corporate income tax and the rest is from a mix of sources.

-The state and local governments only encompass their own state, districts, counties, and cities, etc. For state and local governments, property taxes make up the largest category of revenue at thirty-five percent.
-Sales and gross receipts are a close second at thirty-four percent.
-The corporate income tax is the smallest at a mere three percent of the money taken in.
+The state and local governments, on the other hand, only encompass their own state, districts, counties, and cities, etc. For state and local governments, property taxes make up the largest category of revenue at 35 percent.
+Sales and gross receipts are a close second at 34 percent.
+The corporate income tax is the smallest, at a mere 3 percent of the money taken in.

 State and local governments are required by law to balance their budgets to that they are never spending more then they’re bringing in.
 The National Conference of State Legislature reported that 49 out of 50 states have balanced budget requirements, with Vermont the sole exception.